alttch/eva3/doc/items.rst

   for passive update of the item.
 Set 0 to disable passive updates.
 Minimum step is 0.1 sec.

-* **update_delay** integer value, delay (in seconds) before the next call of the passive update, may be used to avoid multiple update scripts of different items run simultaneously.

 * **update_timeout** integer, value, time (seconds) in which the script of the passive update should finish its work or it will be terminated.